 Cold War computing: Relics of SAGE — Mike Loewen, State College, Pennsylvania — The heart of the SAGE (Semi-Automatic Ground Environment) air defense system was the IBM-built AN/FSQ-7 computer, the largest computer ever built.
 It used approximately 55,000 vacuum tubes and consumed 3MW of power.
 The SAGE network was in continuous operation from 1958-1983 and incorporated innovations such as core memory, video displays, keyboard and light gun input, duplexed systems, computer controlled marginal checking, and digital communications over telephone lines.
 This exhibit will feature hardware from SAGE including control panels, core memory, pluggable units, a Typotron digital display tube and other miscellaneous items, plus continuously running audio/visual materials.

-A Serving of Apple Portables — Rick Karrer, Galloway, New Jersey — Come see a timeline of Apple portable computers including the Newton eMate, Macintosh Portable, and first-generation versions of the Powerbook and Macbook.
+A Serving of Apple Portables — Rick Karrer, Galloway, New Jersey — Come see a timeline of Apple portable computers including the Newton eMate, Macintosh Portable, and Powerbooks from the first-generation 100-series to the G4s.
 This exhibit will show how far we’ve come in portable computing and what you can do to keep old machines chugging along today.
 Many of the systems on display are upgraded with solid state boot drives and other modifications while retaining their original appearance and function.

 European Home Computers — Jeremie Marsin, Brockville, Canada, and Thierry Mazzoleni, Montclair, New Jersey — Following our French Computers exhibit from last year, we will expand to all Europe this year with microcomputers from the 1980s and 1990s.
 France, the U.K., Italy, and possibly even the U.S.S.R. will be represented with machines from Amstrad, Exelvision, Matra-Hackette, Micronique, Olivetti,Philips, Radiola, Schneider, Sinclair, and Thomson.